wouterpotters/castorapi/README.md

 # castorapi
-Python API wrapper for Castor EDC to fetch data from you clinical study.
+Python API wrapper for Castor EDC to fetch data from or post data to your clinical study.

 ## Install
 Using conda and the conda-forge channel (recommended):